sutta » mn » Majjhima Nikāya 98

 Pubbenivāsaṁ yo vedi,

-They know their past lives,
+They who know their past lives,

 saggāpāyañca passati;

-and see heaven and places of loss,
+see heaven and places of loss,

 Atho jātikkhayaṁ patto,